MHNemati84/CPU_Scheduling_Algorithms/README.md

 To see the output associated with each testcase in the `main.py`, Simply run `python3 main.py` or `python main.py` on the console.

+**Note: The outputs produced for the 8 testcases have all been manually tested**

 **Example.**
 ```In:
 # TestCase 2